-- Improvement of the anticorrosion treatment of the doors should only be carried out by an authorized Saab dealer.
-Otherwise there is a risk that the side impact sensor and the moisture barrier in the front door could be damaged. - The side airbags will inflate only in the event of a side impact; not in the event of a front or rear-end crash or of the car's rolling over. - Damage or wear to the seat cover, or the seat seam, in the area of the side airbag must immediately be repaired by an authorized Saab dealer. - Do not modify the speaker installation in the front doors or install speakers other than those specifically approved by Saab.
+- Improvement of the anticorrosion treatment of the doors should only be carried out by a workshop.
+We recommend that you contact an authorized Saab dealer.
+Otherwise there is a risk that the side impact sensor and the moisture barrier in the front door could be damaged. - The side airbags will inflate only in the event of a side impact; not in the event of a front or rear-end crash or of the car's rolling over. - Damage or wear to the seat cover, or the seat seam, in the area of the side airbag must immediately be repaired.
+We recommend that you contact an authorized Saab dealer. - Do not modify the speaker installation in the front doors or install speakers other than those specifically approved by Saab.